-Roommates are assigned by BUILD and residential life staff for Year One.
-Following the BUILD program guidelines and following the CAS student-life residential processes, students self-select roommates for Year Two of the BUILD program.
+Roommates are assigned by BUILD and residence life staff for Year One.
+Following the BUILD program guidelines and following the CAS Student Life residential processes, students self-select roommates for Year Two of the BUILD program.
 To facilitate parents/guardians talking with students about this important decision, roommate selection will be discussed during PLP meetings prior to spring semester.